thoresonjd/markdown-portfolio/pages/projects.md

 * Responsible for building a new admin tool
 * Project Manager, Scrum Master, DevOps, collaborated with a team to design and integrate a new admin tool
 * Codified election creation functionality for election administrators
-* React, JavaScript, HTML/CSS, Visual Studio, Agile, Scrum
+* React, JavaScript, NodeJS, VS Code, Agile, Scrum

 ---